Ways YOU Can Help

 Visit our Amazon Wish List to purchase items and have them sent directly to UCFBP.

-Share this link with your friends!
+Feel free to share this link with your friends!

 Union County Friday Backpack Program is happy to receive donations of non-expired, un-opened, and non-perishable food items.